 \begin{Rem} By definition, the fiberwise Lyapunov exponent of $\mathbf{m}_\varphi$ equals to the random Lyapunov exponent of $\mu$. \end{Rem}

 \begin{Rem} The analogous statements holds for any~$\varphi$ that is independent of the past.
 Measure~$\mu$ is stationary for the process~$\Pi(F^{-1})$. \end{Rem}

-Now we are ready to prove Thm.~\ref{t:markov_classification}.
-By Thm.~\ref{t:random}, the process~$\Pi(F)$ has finitely many ergodic stationary measures.
+Now we are ready to prove Theorem~\ref{t:markov_classification}.
+By Theorem~\ref{t:random}, the process~$\Pi(F)$ has finitely many ergodic stationary measures.
 Their supports are contained in disjoint vertically sorted trapping regions.
 These regions correspond to the trapping strips in $\Sigma \times S^1$.
-By Prop.~\ref{p:Markov-bony}, the maximal attractors of these strips are CBGs.
+By Proposition~\ref{p:Markov-bony}, the maximal attractors of these strips are CBGs.
 Thus any strip has a unique invariant measure projecting to $\nu$ in the base.
-By Prop.~\ref{p:SRB}, this measure is SRB.
+By Proposition~\ref{p:SRB}, this measure is physical.
 The claims~\ref{t:markov_classification:1}, \ref{t:markov_classification:2} are established.
-Prop.~\ref{p:thin_conj} implies claim~\ref{t:markov_classification:2.5}.
+Proposition~\ref{p:thin_conj} implies claim~\ref{t:markov_classification:2.5}.

 Because the fiber maps are monotonous, the complement to the disjoint union of the trapping strips is also the disjoint union of finitely many vertically ordered step strips.
 The $F$-images of these strips are step w.r.t. the symbol~$\omega_{-1}$ of $\om$.
 These new strips are inverse trapping.